Stay At Home Mom’s Guide To Sanity

 However you got here, whether by losing your job, taking temporary leave or by your own desire, here we are.
-I chose to be a SAHM and have been struggling to keep what minute ounces of sanity I have left for the last 5 years, I have had the odd online job, tried selling everything under the sun and even went back to school during this time, and am now the proud owner of my own home business and dabble in other entrepreneur activities.
+I chose to be a SAHM and have been struggling to keep what minute ounces of sanity I have left for the last 7 years, I have had the odd online job, tried selling everything under the sun and even went back to school during this time, and am now the proud owner of this blog as well as dabbling in other entrepreneur activities.
 Though it has helped some, I still needed to find ways to keep myself from throwing myself in the looney bin.
 I know you feel me when you’re taking care of your child/children all day every day,or part of the day if your child/children attend school.
 We must learn to survive through every early morning, late night, temper tantrum and natural disaster equivalent mess.
 Sometimes you just need to lock yourself in the bathroom and take a breather.
 So, I’ve decided to share a few of the (better) ways I’ve discovered how to handle the everyday stresses of motherhood.

 Follow me if you want to live…..